tidyverse/haven/README.md

 * Can only read the data from the most common statistical packages (SAS, Stata and SPSS).

-* You always get a data frame, and factors are used where appropriate.
+* You always get a data frame, and labelled vectors are returned as new `labelled` class.
+You can easily coerce to factors or replace labelled values with missings as appropriate.

 * Uses underscores ;)